annesjyu/w231/README.md

 ### The rest of the world

+With most countries following either GDPRs or APEC CBPRs there are still some countries imposing their own systems to regulate stricker on CBDTs.

+#### Rusian

+[6]

 #### China
 In 2017, *Cybersecurity Law of the People's Republic of China* ("CSL") was published including policies invovling cross-border data transfer.
 It is even stricker [4].
 In general,